RetroAchievements/api-kotlin/README.md

 <summary>GetUserProfile</summary>
 <br>

-> A call to this endpoint will retrieve minimal user profile information, such as their ID, motto, most recent game ID, avatar, and points.
+> A call to this function will retrieve minimal user profile information, such as their ID, motto, most recent game ID, avatar, and points.

 **Available Parameters**